ameyakarnad/HowAmericaFlies/edav_howamericaflies.md

 -   United Airlines serves all the routes.
 -   San Franciso - Los Angeles is the busiest Domestic Air Route.
--   There are region spefic airlines like Southwest which serves only in the Southern States and Alaska Airlines which is presesnt only in Seattle - SF route.
+-   There are region specific airlines like Southwest which serves only in the Southern States and Alaska Airlines which is present only in Seattle - SF route.

 ### Figure 4.2.3.1: Routes and Unique Routes